loopalu/JiraStyle/README.md

 <ul>
 	<li>Turn on the style without reloading the page.</li>
-	<li>Fix issue when sometimes on initial extension loading it takes 3 clicks to switch style off.</li>
     <li>Replace deprecated addListener.</li>
     <li>Fix "Error: Could not establish connection.
 Receiving end does not exist." error when sending messages from extension to tabs.</li>
 	<li>Add color picker option for choosing a custom color instead of default green color.</li>